NLnetLabs/krill-manual/source/trust-anchor.rst

 --------------------------

-Get the TA Proxy :rfc:`8183` Publisher Request XML file and save it so it can be uploaded tot he Publication Server:
+Get the TA Proxy :rfc:`8183` Publisher Request XML file and save it so it can be uploaded to the Publication Server:

 .. code-block:: bash